ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 > [!roll] Test - Did the PCs notice anything about the figure?
 > **Result:** 4

 Sakari says - "I was too busy with those big pussy cats!
 Kaapo - you see anything?" - Kaapo shakes his head - "There's one of those pussy cats still very much alive!
-What do we do?" - Okan says - "Can you do something with t"
+What do we do?" - Okan says - "Can you do something with that tunnel?
+Stop the gas or whatever it is coming out here?" - "I'll try..."

+Kaapo frowns and drops his bag.
+Stepping forwards he concentrates on the tunnel entrance, holding his hands up towards it.

+> [!roll] Test - Kaapo cast a spell to temporarily block the entrance
+> **Result:** 6

+The air in the tunnel entrance shimmers and for a moment becomes opaque.
+Then it slowly fades until it seems a light mist is clouding the tunnel.
+Kaapo relaxes, breathing hard.

+"Won't last for long but that should stop it for the moment."

+They slump down, watching as the greenish